My Doctor Prescribed The Wrong Medication, Could I Claim?

 Settlements For Wrong Prescription

 Settlements for a wrong prescription claim will include general damages.
-This compensates you for the physical or psychological harm caused due to a medical professional breaching their duty of care.
+This compensates you for the physical or psychological harm you have suffered.
 For example, if you take wrongly prescribed medication, you could potentially suffer an allergic reaction.

 To help you gain a clear idea of how much you could claim in compensation following a successful claim, we have created the following table.
 The compensation amounts listed have been taken from the 16th edition of the Judicial College Guidelines (JCG).
 The JCG lists compensation brackets for various physical and psychological injuries.
 It is used by various legal professionals to help them value claims.